Tax Agents and the Sale of Property

 The role of the fiscal representative is simply to verify that the correct amount of tax is being paid on the transaction.
 Just why this should be necessary when the notaire has a duty to ensure the proper recovery of taxes is not entirely clear.

-These representatives are accredited private companies and as they are relatively unknown to non-residents, they are frequently appointed by the notaire at the time the sale takes place.
+These representatives are accredited private companies and as they are relatively unknown to non-residents they are frequently appointed by the notaire at the time the sale takes place, often it seems without even consulting the seller or without competition taking place.

-The European Court, in a recent case* concerning Portugal (where the same procedure applies) has recently decreed that such a requirement is contrary to European law, because it is discriminatory and against the free movement of capital within the EU.
+The European Court, in a recent case* concerning Portugal (where the same procedure applies) has recently decreed that a requirement to use these agents is contrary to European law, as it is discriminatory and against the free movement of capital within the EU.

 The Portuguese government argued that such a practice was necessary to combat tax fraud, but this was not a view accepted by the court, who considered that a general presumption of tax fraud was not adequate to justify a breach of European rules.